dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/11/2/material-blogging-capabilities.md

 - a calendar icon with a publishing date next to it
 - a clock icon with a value for time to read next to it

-You can also see these above under the title of this blog.
+You can also see the above mentioned capabilities under the title of this blog.

 In particular, we'll look at: